Are you looking for test card numbers?

 • RequestedAmount: the transaction amount.

-The following example shows how to initiate pre-authorisation for a payment of EUR 150.00.
+The following example shows how to initiate pre-authorization for a payment of EUR 150.00.

 The customer presents their card to the payment terminal.
 The terminal collects the payment details and sends the request for the original amount to the Adyen payments platform for processing.